sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Design.md

 Skills
-Go, Python, gRPC, Docker, Redis, Kafka/NATS, Postgres, DuckDB, Prometheus, Grafana, distributed systems, autoscaling, load balancing, streaming data pipelines, online/offline feature stores, model serving, drift detection, batch scheduling, consistency guarantees, microservices architecture, container orchestration, concurrency.
+Go, Python, gRPC, Docker, Redis, Kafka, Postgres, DuckDB, Prometheus, Grafana, distributed systems, autoscaling, load balancing, streaming data pipelines, online/offline feature stores, model serving, drift detection, batch scheduling, consistency guarantees, microservices architecture, container orchestration, concurrency.

 What does it solve
 “It solves ML reliability.
 It guarantees that models always use fresh, correct, and consistent data; are monitored for drift; can be deployed safely; and can scale horizontally.
 In short: it makes machine learning production-ready.”